Approximately Socially-Optimal Decentralized Coalition Formation with Application to P2P Energy Sharing: Related Work

 Coalition formation has been studied in traditional cooperative game theory \cite{coopgamebook}, which provides a foundation of forming a grand coalition, involving all the members, subject to certain axiomatic properties.
 For example, the notions of core, Shapley value, and nucleolus have been devised to construct proper transfer functions of utility among participants in a grand coalition \cite{coopgamebook}.
 However, such a setting is usually considered from the perspective of a centralized planner, who divides the benefits of a coalition among the members.

-On the other hand, traditional non-cooperative game theory considers limited decentralized decisions of players in a Nash equilibrium characterized by unilateral strategic changes.
-The notion of decentralized coalition formation requires both elements of cooperative and non-cooperative game theories to capture coalition formation in a non-cooperative manner, without being restricted to a grand coalition.

-Recently, there has been a number of studies about non-cooperative coalition formation.
+There are a number of studies about non-cooperative coalition formation.
 These coalition formation models belong to the topic of hedonic games and network cost-sharing games (e.g., \cite{albers08ndg,AB12,ADTW08ndg,ADKTWR09ndg,EFM09con,HVW15,H13,RS09,RS14costsharing,KS15sharinggame}).
 A useful notion to model non-cooperative coalition formation is a {\em strong Nash equilibrium}.
 Unlike a typical Nash equilibrium that tolerates only unilateral strategic change by one participant at a time, a strong Nash equilibrium can tolerate collective strategic changes by any group of participants.
 Such collective strategic changes can model an alternate coalition formation from the existing coalition structure.

-Our study of decentralized coalition formation follows the approach of hedonic games \cite{AB12,H13}, where participants form coalitions based on individual preferences over coalition formation.
-We seek to characterize the properties of strong Nash equilibrium in specific settings of hedonic games.
+Our study of decentralized coalition formation follows the approach of hedonic games \cite{AB12,H13}, where users form coalitions based on individual preferences over coalition formation.
+We characterize the properties of strong Nash equilibrium in specific settings of hedonic games.
 But typical hedonic games allow arbitrary preferences of coalitions, which can lead to the absence of a strong Nash equilibrium (or so-called a core-stable coalition structure).

-In this paper, we consider { hedonic} games specifically for cost-sharing applications, such that participants aim to split the associated cost of a coalition.
+In this paper, we consider hedonic games specifically for cost-sharing applications, such that users aim to split the associated cost of a coalition.
 In this cost-sharing setting, the individual preferences over coalition formation are governed by a cost-sharing mechanism.
 Our previous work \cite{CE17sharing} showed that certain cost-sharing mechanisms can yield the existence of a strong Nash equilibrium.

-Furthermore, we characterize the strong price-of-anarchy (SPoA) of hedonic games with certain cost-sharing mechanisms.
-SPoA is a common metric in algorithmic game theory \cite{AGTbook} that compares the worst-case ratio between a strong Nash equilibrium (that allows any group of users to deviate jointly to form stable coalitions) and a social optimum.
-Other studies related to our results are the price-of-anarchy for stable matching in a 2-coalition setting \cite{ADN09,ABH13}.